grz0zrg/fsynth/README.md

 For any questions, a message board is available [here](https://quiet.fsynth.com/)

+You can support this project by donating to the following Bitcoin address : 13jcV65uSa8s4X2Vwvj1p9tPvweSWBUgX2

 ## Requirement

 - Recent web browser such as Chrome, Opera, Safari or Firefox (MIDI is not supported by Firefox at the moment)